Install Extras

 Edictum has zero required dependencies.
 Install only what you need with pip extras.

 Right page if: you need to decide which pip install edictum[...] extras to use, or want to understand what each extra installs.
 Wrong page if: you need framework-specific adapter setup -- see https://docs.edictum.ai/docs/adapters/overview.
 For getting started quickly, see https://docs.edictum.ai/docs/quickstart.
-Gotcha: the base install has zero dependencies and only supports Python contracts.
+Gotcha: the base install has zero dependencies and only supports Python rulesets.
 Most users want edictum[yaml] at minimum.
 The Claude SDK and Nanobot adapters need no framework-specific extra -- edictum[yaml] is sufficient.

 Quick Start

-Most users want YAML contracts:
+Most users want YAML rules:

 pip install edictum[yaml]Need observability too?
 Combine extras with commas: